Venkatalakshmikottapalli/Heart-Disease-Prediction/README.md

 - XGBoost

 Each model's performance is evaluated using metrics such as accuracy, precision, recall, and F1 score.

-## Results
-The models' results are presented in the `results` directory, including performance metrics and visualizations.
-The best-performing model can be found in the reports folder.

 ## Fork the repository.
 2. Create a new branch: